 The cause of the fire is still unknown & luckily no one was harmed.

-Installation view from the Wildfire exhibition during Copenhagen Photo Festival:
+Installation view from the Wildfire photography exhibition in Denmark during Copenhagen Photo Festival

 All exhibition prints are in limited edition size 80×103 cm (image size 70×93cm) / 31,5×40,6 in. (image size 27,6×36,6 in.) framed in solid smoked oak on Dibond mount.

 The whole stem of the tree is used, which makes each frame unique, showing all the texture & growth rings of the tree.